We have just been delivered the biggest pile of manure.

 Everybody knows how to open their mouth.

-And you shoot it in there, spray it in there three times, four times, uh, every three hours.
+And you shoot it in there, spray it in there three times, four times, every three hours.

-The minute you think you're coming down with a cold, the moment, if you wait a day, it may not work.
+The minute you think you're coming down with a cold, the moment.

-The stuff works, and I continue to get testimonials on this at all times.
+And I continue to get testimonials on this at all times.

 It's great to have Zycam as a sponsor on this program because it's the best thing you can say about a sponsored product is it works.